FoldingText/foldingtext.github.com/sdk/scripts/index.md

 The script result is the selected text with "!" appended.

 The "evaluate" command is a bridge from AppleScript to FoldingText's internal [JavaScript plugin API](../plugins).
-You pass in a JavaScript function and optional paramaters over the bridge.
+You pass in a JavaScript function and optional parameters over the bridge.
 That function is evaluated within FoldingText.
 The results are sent back to AppleScript.

 To create more complex scripts: